-- (ix) The Company has not raised money by way of initial public offer or further public offer and term loans therefore clause (ix) of para 3 of the Order is not applicable; - (x) Based on the audit procedures performed and according to the information and explanations given to us, we report that no fraud on or by the Company has been noticed or reported during the year; - (xi) Managerial remuneration has been paid and provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V of the Act; - (xii) As the Company does not fall into the category of a Nidhi company, clause (xii) of para 3 of the Order is not applicable to the Company; - (xiii) According to the information and explanations given to us, all transactions with related parties are in compliance with Sections 177 and 188 of the Act wherever applicable and details have been disclosed in the Ind AS Financial Statements as required by applicable accounting standards; - (xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review; - (xv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with them under provisions of section 192 of Act; and - (xvi) The Company is required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 and is registered vide the Registration no. 13.00984 taken in the year 1998.
+- (viii) The Company has not taken any loan from any financial Institution, bank or government and has not issued any debentures; - (ix) The Company has not raised money by way of initial public offer or further public offer and term loans therefore clause (ix) of para 3 of the Order is not applicable; - (x) Based on the audit procedures performed and according to the information and explanations given to us, we report that no fraud on or by the Company has been noticed or reported during the year;

+Managerial remuneration has been paid and provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V of the Act;

+- (xi) As the Company does not fall into the category of a Nidhi company, clause (xii) of para 3 of the Order is not applicable to the Company; - (xii) According to the information and explanations given to us, all transactions with related parties are in compliance with Sections 177 and 188 of the Act wherever applicable and details have been disclosed in the Ind AS Financial Statements as required by applicable accounting standards; - (xiii) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review; - (xiv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with them under provisions of section 192 of Act; and - (xv) The Company is required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 and is registered vide the Registration no. 13.00984 taken in the year 1998.